RazinTeqB/nuxtjs_with_symfony_api/Installation.md

   - username: test@email.com
   - password: 1234

 ## Possible issues

 - Unable to create a signed JWT from the given configuration
   - In backend folder run `echo yes | php bin/console lexik:jwt:generate-keypair --overwrite`

+## Progressive Web App

+To use PWA you need to use `npm run build` then `npm run start` command.